Enrollment for 2018-2019 is now open.

 The course is divided into two semesters and followed by a two month internship period.
 Final certification is held in July 2018.

-During the internship orientation, students will first complete their Semester 2 final exam in-person on 4/28.
-From 4/29 through 5/5, daily, hands-on sessions will be held to train students in patient interaction and management within their scope.
+During the internship orientation, students will attend daily, hands-on sessions for training in patient interaction and management within their scope.
 Multiple patient encounters will take place and students will be given the opportunity to observe and practice working within the AyurvedaFirst model of sustainable healthcare.
 Students will be thoroughly trained in the intake and assessment formats and learn how to appropriately handle cases of various complexities by working directly with an Āyurveda Āchārya.
 Instruction in all processes also includes online case management and patient tracking so that professionals can continue to work together and collaborate effectively from any distance.

 In-person exam (mandatory): July 27 – 30, 2018